Seeds of Hope: UF Health now using precision radiation procedure for eye cancer

 For patients with eye cancer, University of Florida Health ophthalmology specialist Gibran S. Khurshid, M.D., is sowing seeds of hope.

-In Khurshid’s case, these seeds are tiny particles of radioactive iodine.
-Attached to a gold implant about the size of a contact lens, the “seeds” deliver tightly focused radiation to eye cancer, uveal melanoma.
+In Khurshid’s case, those seeds are tiny particles of radioactive iodine.
+Attached to a gold implant about the size of a contact lens, the “seeds” deliver tightly focused radiation to eye cancer, oruveal melanoma.
 Khurshid, an associate professor in the UF College of Medicine’s department of ophthalmology, began doing the procedures earlier this year.